Your browser does not support JavaScript. If the webpage function is not working properly, please open the browser JavaScript status.

 Due to the scarcity of global water resources, recovery of wastewater has become a worldwide trend.
 Taiwan, constrained by its geographical environment and climate, is ranked as the 18th among countries with water scarcity in the world.

 The livestock farming industry is often located in rural areas and developed alongside agriculture and fisheries.
-Given that the livestock excrement is naturally high in organic and nitrogenous substances, if it meets the effluent standards after treatment, it could provide the water and nutrients needed for crops, and reduce groundwater extraction and the demand for agricultural irrigation and drainage.
+Given that the livestock waste is naturally high in organic and nitrogenous substances, if it meets the effluent standards after treatment, it could provide the water and nutrients needed for crops, and reduce groundwater extraction and the demand for agricultural irrigation and drainage.
 This creates a multi-win situation for the livestock industry, farmers, and the water environment.

 Business Profile

-The livestock excrement is naturally rich in organic and nitrogenous substances.
+The livestock waste is naturally rich in organic and nitrogenous substances.
 Even after being processed by a three-step treatment system, it is still rich with organic matters and nutrients such as nitrogen, phosphorus, and potassium that could be used by plants.
 Employing these instrumental resources to irrigate the farmland not only avoids river water pollution but also solves the problem of misplaced resources.

 “Soil treatment standards” Modify regulations applicable to livestock industry in 1999.
 “The recycling and reuse of animal excreta from livestock farming management regulations “ provide a scope to agriculture industrial waste reuse management regulations in 2002.
 Officially stipulate the use of liquor and fiber digestate as fertilizer for farm lands in “Water pollution control measures and test reporting management regulations“ in Nov.
 2015.
 “Water pollution control measures and test reporting management regulations” expand applicability of the practice, streamline test items and increase flexibility in management in Oct.
 2016.
 “Water pollution prevention and control fees charging regulations” Levy a water pollution tax on the livestock industry in Jan.
-2017.“Water pollution control measures and test reporting management regulations” explicitly set forth the ratio and timeframe of recycling treatment of livestock excrements for livestock industry in Dec.
+2017.“Water pollution control measures and test reporting management regulations” explicitly set forth the ratio and timeframe of recycling treatment of livestock waste for livestock industry in Dec.
 2017.“Water pollution control measures and test reporting management regulations” streamline the application procedure and monitor frequency for small-scale livestock farmers and manage farmers of different scales separately in Mar.
 2019.

 According to Article 46-1 of the Water Pollution Control Measures and Test Reporting Management Regulations, pig farms with 20 or more heads of pigs and cattle farms with 40 or more heads of cattle are required to achieve a recycling rate of 5% and 10%, respectively, within the regulatory timeframe.